microchip-pic-avr-examples/pic18f16q41-opamp-gain-measurement/readme.md

 <a href="https://www.microchip.com" rel="nofollow"><img src="images/microchip.png" alt="MCHP" width="300"/></a>

 # Gain measurement of the OPA module on PIC18F16Q41
 This code example measures the gain of the Operational Amplifier (OPA) module on the PIC18F16Q41.
-Internally, this project uses the ADCC on the device to sample both the input, which is derived from a DAC, and the output, then computes the gain using either fixed point or floating point numbers.
+This project uses the on-board Analog-to-Digital Converter w/ Computation (ADCC) to sample both the input, which is derived from a DAC, and the OPA output, then computes the gain using either fixed point or floating point numbers.

 ## Related Documentation
 TBxxxx, "Using Operational Amplifiers in PIC16 and PIC18"<br>